react-native-community/react-native-template-typescript/README.md

 ### Why this template when React Native 0.57+ supports TypeScript out of the box?

-First of all, I started this template before React Native 0.57 came out.
-After React Native 0.57 was announced, I planned to stop maintenance on this template.
-But after further evaluation, there's still some manual work to do (add type definitions for React & React Native, create a `.tsconfig` for type checking, etc.) to properly set up a React Native 0.57+ TypeScript project.
+Actually, when React Native 0.57 was announced, I planned to stop maintenance on this template.
+But after further evaluation, there's still quite a lot of manual work to do (add type definitions for React & React Native, create a `.tsconfig` for type checking, etc.) to properly set up a React Native 0.57+ TypeScript project.
 And that's where this template comes in and does that work for you. :raised_hands:

 ### What additional dependencies are included in this template?